flexibeast/guides/dbus.md

 and are not simply the same bus being run in two different ways*.

-A *system bus* relates to services provided by the OS and system daemons, and for communication between different user sessions.
+A *system bus* relates to services provided by the OS and system daemons, and communication between different user sessions.
 The system bus is used for communication about system-wide events: storage being added, network connectivity changes, printer status, and so on.
 There is usually only one system bus.